dim-stream-deck/com.dim.streamdeck/CONTRIBUTING.md

 * run `streamdeck link`
 * run `streamdeck dev`

-You're ready, you can now test your changes using only `cd ../.. && pnpm dev`.
+You're ready, you can now test your changes using only `cd ../.. && bun dev`.

 Usually actions on the plugin have a relative code also on [DIM](https://github.com/DestinyItemManager/DIM), follow their [contributing guidelines](https://github.com/DestinyItemManager/DIM/blob/master/docs/CONTRIBUTING.md) to setup your local instance.